Axis P1485-LE

 - Using a premium camera on a poorly designed scene

-- Assuming higher-end hardware automatically solves detection problems
+- Assuming higher-end hardware solves detection issues

 📊 Related Pages